fmhy/divolt-desktop/README.md

 You can check what version you had by looking in your downloads / history.
 If you downloaded before May 22, 2022, or downloaded 1.0.4 (also known as v1.0.4-d1.0.0, or any of the automated builds before that,) then you were using an outdated version.

 If this still occurred on a later version, please report an issue.

-* Tray icon and Desktop settings missing on Mac

-The current workaround is to do the commands in [Quick Start](#quick-start) instead of using the released version.
-See [Issue #2.](https://github.com/ggtylerr/divolt-desktop/issues/2)

 ## License